 Know the conditions

-Make sure you are aware of local weather, swell and tidal conditions before going fishing.
-Once at a fishing location take time to observe the current conditions, they may be different to those predicted or may be changing.
+Make sure you are aware of the local weather, swell and tidal conditions before going fishing.
+Once at a fishing location take some time to observe the current conditions, they may be different to those predicted or may be changing.

 For more on conditions, see bom.gov.au

 Find out about annual tide predictions at various locations along Western Australia's coast, here.

 What safety equipment do I need?
 (Department of Transport - Marine Safety Checklist)

 Wherever you operate your boat you will be required to carry certain items of safety equipment.
 These include: